The racing community is in mourning and the Gibbs family has lost an important pillar of their world.

 “It is with great sadness that we announce the passing of Joe Gibbs Racing Co-Founder and Co-Chairman, J.D.
 Gibbs, who passed away earlier tonight at the age of 49 from complications following a long battle with a degenerative neurological disease.

 “Joe Gibbs Racing appreciates everyone’s respect for the privacy of the Gibbs family during this difficult time.

 “Additional information regarding details for a memorial service will be forthcoming at a future date.”

 At the age of 28, Gibbs also attempted becoming a race car driver himself.
-He competed in five NASCAR Xfinity Series races and eight NASCAR Gander Outdoors Truck Series events before deciding he was better served running a race team.
+He competed in five NASCAR Xfinity Series races and eight NASCAR Gander Outdoors Truck Series events before deciding he was better served running the race team.

-Gibbs was right.
-The organization has won four Monster Energy NASCAR Cup Series championships and 157 race victories.
+Heading into 2019, the organization has won four Monster Energy NASCAR Cup Series championships and 157 race victories.